AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 it is running out of stack space.
 That might also be the reason if you have a really deep series of subprogram calls that fails.
 The correction is to increase the allocation, as shown above.
 How much?
 Depends on the application code.
-Try increasing it until it runs properly.
-Then, iteratively decrease it a little at a time until it starts to fail again.
+The quick-and-dirty approach is to iteratively increase the allocation until the task runs properly.
+Then, reverse the approach until it starts to fail again.
 Add a little back until it runs, and leave it there.
+We'll mention a much better approach momentarily (:program:`GNATstack`).

 Even if the task doesn't seem to run out of task stack, you might want to reduce it anyway, to the extent possible, because the total amount of